conan-io/docs/reference/commands/consumer/get.rst

     optional arguments:
-      -h, --help            show this help message and exit --package PACKAGE, -p PACKAGE
+      -h, --help            show this help message and exit -p PACKAGE, --package PACKAGE
                         package ID
-      --remote REMOTE, -r REMOTE
+      -r REMOTE, --remote REMOTE
                         Get from this specific remote
-      --raw, -raw           Do not decorate the text
+      -raw, --raw           Do not decorate the text

 **Examples**: